UCF vs. Temple NCAA Football Odds, Plays and Insights | October 30, 2021

 Temple Stats and Trends

-- So far this year Temple has two wins against the spread.
+- Temple has two wins against the spread in seven games this season.

-- This year, the Owls have just one against the spread win in three games as an underdog of 10.5 points or more.
+- The Owls have been underdogs by 10.5 points or more three times this year and covered the spread once.

-- Temple's games this year have gone over the point total three times in six opportunities (50%).
+- Temple's games this year have eclipsed the over/under three times in six opportunities (50%).

-- Temple is 2-1 against the spread and 3-0 overall when the team puts up more than 28.6 points.
+- Temple is 2-1 against the spread and 3-0 overall in games when it records more than 28.6 points.

-- This year the Owls have 11 turnovers, two fewer than the Knights have takeaways (13).
+- This season the Owls have 11 turnovers, two fewer than the Knights have takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.